ingesolvoll/re-chain/README.md

 ## But I want to decide the name of my events!

 Sometimes you may want to specify your event names, to ease debugging or readability.
-In that case, use the `kee-frame.core/reg-chain-named`, like this:
+In that case, use the `reg-chain-named`, like this:

 ```clojure
 (reg-chain-named :first-id